rust-lang/rust/Design.md

 returns `None` and the calling method then has to fallback in some way to give the callee more space.

-So, in summary to format a node, we calculate the width budget and then walk down the tree from the node.
+So, in summary, to format a node, we calculate the width budget and then walk down the tree from the node.
 At a leaf, we generate an actual string and then unwind, combining these strings as we go back up the tree.